 Backstory and Context

 Visitors hiking, driving, or biking around the loop of Cades Cove can view some of the original buildings that composed the settlement and other buildings that evolved from them.
-Two of these, Cades Cove Primitive Baptist Church, established in 1827, and Cades Cove Methodist Church, founded in 1902, allowed settlers a much easier commute to Sunday morning sermons.
+Two of these are Cades Cove Primitive Baptist Church, established in 1827, and Cades Cove Methodist Church, founded in 1902, which both allowed settlers a much easier commute to Sunday morning sermons.
 The John Cable Grist Mill was one of several Mill Creek-powered mills that served Cades Cove residents between 1850 and 1870.
-The cabin in which the Cable family lived, and the cabins belonging to the Tipton and the Oliver families are also viewable around the loop.
+The cabin in which the Cable family lived and the cabins belonging to the Tipton and the Oliver families are also viewable around the loop.